nealdct/intro-to-cloud-on-aws/README.md

 ## Course Overview

 - In this video course, you'll learn general cloud computing concepts and AWS from fundamentals right through to advanced concepts
 - You'll also build hands-on skills using many of the core Amazon Web Services (AWS) services
-- We use a highly visual and effective method of teaching cloud computing and AWS concepts using diagrams and animations so you gain a much deeper understanding (no bullet-point slides)
 - There are lots of hands-on exercises using an AWS free tier account to give you practical experience

 ***What you will learn:***